 For more related use cases you can also read optimization of company sales beat for a leading FMCG industry.

 Effective route optimization is one of the vexing issues of today.
-With 40% of the business cost amounting to logistics alone, optimising logistics can be crucial for your businesses.
+With 40% of the business cost amounting to logistics alone, optimizing logistics can be crucial for your business.
 Manual dependent operations fail to be sustainable on a longer term.
 Locus routing algorithm is designed keeping flexibility in mind that easily aligns with your business goals and existing operations.

-Want to understand how much of your business cost can you save by optimising your delivery routes?
+Want to understand how much of your business cost you can save by optimizing your delivery routes?
 Feel free to get in touch.

 This post was authored by: Rashmi Rao